Lakes (restaurant)

 Head chef of Lakes was Erik de Boer, who opened the restaurant 5 September 2007.
-On 12 November, it was reported that head chef Erik de Boer had left the restaurant by 1 November 2013 due to a change of course of the restaurant.
-On 27 November 2013 the restaurant was declared bankrupt.
+On 12 November, it was reported that head chef Erik de Boer had left the restaurant by 1 November 2013 due to a change of course.
+On 27 November 2013, the restaurant was declared bankrupt.
 The restaurant remained open, due to the restaurant being moved into a new limited company with the same owner.

 The restaurant is located in the former "Paviljoen Wildschut", once the hospitality building of the adjacent marina.
-The whole complex, compassing of a boathouse, hospitality unit, 2 staff residences and a terrace, was built in the period 1936–1938 to designs made by the well-known architect Willem Marinus Dudok.
+The whole complex, comprising a boathouse, hospitality unit, 2 staff residences and a terrace, was built in 1936–1938 to designs made by the well-known architect Willem Marinus Dudok.
 All parts of this complex are now Rijksmonument.